Gustry/GeoHealth/README.md

 ### Installing PySAL for Windows using [OSGeo4W](http://trac.osgeo.org/osgeo4w/)

   1. Run the OSGeo4W Shell on `Start -> All Programs -> OSGeo4W` menu
-  2. Run in the OSGeo4W Shell  the following command  `pip install pysal`
+  1. Run in the OSGeo4W Shell  the following command  `pip install pysal`
-  3. After the command finish, a success message as Successfully installed `pysal-X.XX.X` should appear.
+  1. After the command finish, a success message as Successfully installed `pysal-X.XX.X` should appear.

+  *Alternate way copying the PySAL from http://bit.ly/pysal-qgis*

+  1. Download the pysal folders in the DropBox
+  1. Copy the pysal folder that is inside the folder to the Python folder in QGIS.
+That folder is usually in `C:\Program Files\QGIS 2.18\apps\Python27\lib\site packages`
+  1. The `pysal` folder after this copy then should be in this path (if your installation was the usual): `C:\Program Files\QGIS 2.18\apps\Python27\lib\site packages\pysal`

 #### Solving error messages:
   * If you receive an error message as Could not import setuptools... please use `pip install setuptools`